Portugal and the Azores -- Coming 2022

-In 2019 Condé Nast Traveller Chose Portugal As The Best European Destination.
-From a landscape photographer's perspective it is not hard to understand why.
-With it's diversity of landscapes and rugged coastline and relatively small size Portugal is easy to take in especially when one embarks on a self drive tour.
+Travellers in the know consider Portugal to be one of the best European destinations.
+Personally, from a travel and landscape photographer's perspective, it is not hard to understand why.
+With the diversity of landscapes, rugged coastline, and relatively small size, Portugal is easy to take in, especially when one sets out on a self-drive tour.

 When most people think of Portugal, the Algarve comes to mind with its red-cliffed coastline and idyllic whitewashed Moorish villages dotted with lattice chimneys and orange groves.

 However, don't overlook Porto.
 Porto is Portugal's second-biggest city and is very different from Lisbon's capital.
 Porto is unpretentious and unashamedly commercial, stubbornly clinging to a slightly time-worn way of life.